 Some people think that Medicaid is welfare, but that is not true.
 Medicaid only covers medical expenses.
 Medicaid is a different program than Medicare.

-Not Limited to Seniors: Other people besides seniors can receive Medicaid benefits as well.
-For example, certain people on disability and people with certain medical conditions can qualify for Medicaid at any age.
+Not Limited to Seniors: Others besides seniors can receive Medicaid benefits as well.
+For example, people with a disability or certain medical conditions may qualify for Medicaid at any age.

 What Does “Dual-Eligible” Mean with Medicare?

 In a nutshell, dual-eligible means you have both Medicare and Medicaid.

 Dual-eligible status means both Medicaid and Medicare cover your medical bills.
 Generally, this entails Medicaid paying your out-of-pocket Medicare bills.

 Medicaid Part A Payment Help: Most people receive Medicare Part A at no cost because they worked at least ten years before they turned 65 years of age.
 If you haven’t worked that much before age 65, you may qualify to purchase Part A. But that can cost hundreds of dollars each month.
 If you can’t afford that, it’s not out of reach!
 Medicaid may pay it for you.